-Subscriber private keys may be deactivated after each operation, upon logging off their system, upon removal of the Local QSCD from the system, or upon logging off of the Remote QSCD.
-In all cases, Subscribers have an obligation to adequately protect their private key(s) in accordance with this CP/CPS.
+Subscriber private keys may be deactivated after each operation, upon logging off their system, upon removal of the Local QSCD from the system.
+In all cases, Subscribers have an obligation to adequately protect their Private Key(s) in accordance with this CP/CPS.